Each of the views in the next three tables is achieved with one click

 (View obtained with 2 clicks.)

-color the molecule by uncertainty (crystallographic "temperature" or "B factor").
+color the molecule by Local Uncertainty (crystallographic "temperature" or "B factor").

 The positions of the red atoms in Gal4:DNA model above have the least